CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 What was going on at the time that led Galton to ask his questions about mental imagery?
 How did his results and larger research program influence society?
 Unfortunately, I should warn you that if you do not already know the answers to these questions, you may find the history deeply disturbing, I know I did.

 I mentioned earlier that Galton was in the United Kingdom, and that some of his ideas tended to spread among psychologists in other countries.
 Galton is famous for many things because he happened to make contributions in many different fields.
 For example, he is involved with inventing the statistical concept of correlation [@galtonCorelationsTheirMeasurement1889;@stiglerFrancisGaltonAccount1989].
 He was interested in correlation because he was interested in inheritance, especially the idea that children inherit mental abilities from their parents [@galtonKinshipCorrelation1890].
-And, Galton was interested in the inheritance of mental abilities because he invented Eugenics [@galtonHereditaryTalentCharacter1865;@galtonHereditaryGenius1869], which became a very large social movement with terrifying consequences for the entire world.
+And, Galton was interested in the inheritance of mental abilities because he was also the father of the eugenics movement [@galtonHereditaryTalentCharacter1865;@galtonHereditaryGenius1869].
+Eugenics became a world-wide social movement partly interested in "improving" society across generations through selective human breeding programs.
+Eugenics programs, ideology, and social policies led to numerous historical injustices and violations of human rights and atrocities.

 After spending a great deal of time learning about the lasting legacy of eugenics in society, along with the fact that the discipline of psychology played a very large role facilitating the eugenics movement; I have decided that it would be irresponsible of me to write a survey textbook on cognitive research without acknowledging the historical background of eugenics.
-I review this background in the next chapter, and then connect it with two historical approaches to researching cognitive abilities.
-These include the individual differences approach which developed tests to measure mental abilities (see chapter four), and the experimental psychology approach which developed measures to test theories of cognitive abilities.
+I review this background in the next chapter, and then connect it with psychological research into cognitive abilities in the upcoming chapter on intelligence testing, as well as a few other aspects of cognitive research throughout the textbook.

 ```{=html}